Chart Color Schemes

 Residential development activity is lower than average in Yass according to AreaSearch's national comparison of local real estate markets

 Yass has seen approximately 29 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
-Around 147 homes were approved between FY-21 and FY-25, with an additional 17 approved in FY-26.
-On average, 0.3 new residents arrive per new home each year over the past five financial years.
+Between FY-21 and FY-25, around 147 homes were approved, with an additional 17 approved so far in FY-26.
+On average, 0.3 new residents per year have been arriving for each new home over the past five financial years.

-This suggests that supply is meeting or exceeding demand, offering greater buyer choice while supporting potential population growth above projections.
-The average construction value of new properties is $517,000, indicating a focus on the premium market segment with higher-end properties.
-In FY-26, there have been $9.9 million in commercial approvals, reflecting steady commercial investment activity.
+This indicates that supply is meeting or exceeding demand, offering greater buyer choice and supporting potential population growth above projections.
+The average construction cost value of new properties is $517,000, suggesting developers are targeting the premium market segment with higher-end properties.
+In FY-26, there have been $9.9 million in commercial approvals, indicating steady commercial investment activity.

-Compared to the Rest of NSW, Yass maintains similar development levels per person, consistent with broader area market balance.
-The majority of new developments consist of detached houses (84.0%) and attached dwellings (16.0%), preserving the area's traditional low-density character with a focus on family homes appealing to those seeking space.
+Relative to Rest of NSW, Yass has similar development levels per person, maintaining market balance consistent with the broader area.
+New development consists of 84.0% detached houses and 16.0% attached dwellings, preserving the area's traditional low density character focused on family homes.
 With around 195 people per approval, Yass reflects a low-density area.
-According to AreaSearch's latest quarterly estimate, Yass is forecasted to gain 35 residents by 2041.
+According to AreaSearch's latest quarterly estimate, Yass is forecasted to gain 33 residents by 2041.
 Given current development patterns, new housing supply should readily meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development